-- (A) Items or substances that may be poisonous, toxic, or a source of contamination, and are used to maintain or enhance a PERSON's person's health, hygienic practiceshygiene, or appearance. - (B) Personal Care Items include but are not limited to items such as medicines, first aid supplies, and other items such as cosmetics, and to iletries, such as too that as mouthwash.
+- (A) Items or substances that may be poisonous, toxic, or a source of contamination, and are used to maintain or enhance a PERSON'sperson's health, hygienic practiceshygiene, or appearance. - (B) Personal Care Items include but are not limited to items such as medicines; first aid supplies; and other items such as cosmetics, and toiletries, such as toothpaste and mouthwash.

-PH means
+PH-means